What are the legal requirements for labelling alcoholic spirit drinks within the UK?

-To what kinds of drink do the regulations apply to?
+What kinds of drink do the Regulations apply to?

-A spirit drink is one which has 15% or above alcohol by volume.
+The Regulations only apply to spirit drinks.
+A spirit drink is one which has at least 15% alcohol by volume.
 It therefore does not cover other alcoholic drinks such as beer and wine.

-Drinks which fall within this category will fall within the scope of the regulations if the following things are factors are met:
+Spirit drinks within this category will be covered by the Regulations if the following factors are met:

-- They are sold within the European Union – this applies to spirits which are produced outside of the European Union
+- They are sold within the EU (this applies to spirits which are produced outside of the EU)